MisterEmm/KodakPi/README.md

 The project is on Instructables at XXXXX

-There's a youtube video of the code in action at XXXX
+There's a youtube video of the code in action at https://youtu.be/B_vkmmcb0_M